Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Introduction

 Research into system-theoretic MOR methods for linear Gaussian inverse problems was initiated only very recently, with the focus being on the smoothing problem in the context of data assimilation for high-dimensional LTI systems.
 To render such inverse problems computationally tractable, \cite{Qian2021Balancing} proposed a system-theoretic MOR method that aims at recovering the optimal low-rank approximation (OLR) proposed in \cite{Flath2011} for linear Gaussian inverse problems.
 A consistency argument in the limit of infinite-time horizon and infinitely frequent observations is given for the posterior, but no error bound is given.
+In \cite{Koe2022TLBTDA}, the system-theoretic MOR method from \cite{Qian2021Balancing} was applied to linear Gaussian inverse problems and to the 4D-Var method from data assimilation, and a time-limited balanced truncation method was proposed.
+The time-limited method was further analyzed and compared to $\alpha$-bounded balanced truncation for unstable discrete systems in \cite{koenig2022TLBT4DVAR}.
 In \cite{2025PD-BT} a MOR method based on balanced truncation (BT) of the auxiliary prior-driven system (PD-BT) is proposed, and an error bound on the output approximation is given.
-However, no error bounds for the posterior mean and covariance were stated.
+For the methods described above, no error bounds for the posterior mean and covariance are available in the literature.